jvel07/the_speech/README.md

 # the_speech
 This project attempts to provide the functionality offered by various libraries used for Speech Recognition in a 'all-in-one' fashion.
-Here, libraries like bob.kaldi (python wrapper fot the Kaldi Project), librosa, python_speech_features.
+Here, libraries like bob.kaldi (python wrapper fot the Kaldi Project), librosa, python_speech_features, cyvlfeat, among others.

 The main feature of this code is feature extraction.
 Which can be done easily in a Kaldi's "style".
 See "recipes" folder.
 Features that can be extracted are: mffcs, i-vectors, fisher vectors.